 Scully: Yup.
 All year.
 Since you always made us take the Christmas tree down the day after Christmas, I'm making up for lost time.

 - In How I Met Your Mother, Lily and Marshall are big fans of Christmas and their and Ted's apartment is overblown with lights and other dreamy winter wonderland decorations.
-It's taken Up to Eleven when Lily gets angry with Ted and takes all the stuff to her tiny crappy apartment.
+Then Lily gets angry with Ted and takes all the stuff to her tiny crappy apartment.

 - Home Improvement: Tim's desire to add MORE POWER to his already over the top decorations ends up creating such a blindingly bright light that an airplane was able to locate the runway in the middle of a snow storm thanks to him.